Johann Georg Rist: Life

 Johann Georg Rist was born in Niendorf, at that time a prosperous village on the edge of Altona in Holstein, and today a quarter in Hamburg.
-His father was the minister-preacher at the Lutheran Ninedorf Market Church, Johann Christoph Friedrich Rist (1735-1807).
+His father was the minister-preacher at the Lutheran Niendorf Market Church, Johann Christoph Friedrich Rist (1735-1807).
 They were both directly descended from the poet-dramatist Johann Rist 1607-1667.

 Rist received his education at home from his father until 1794 when for a year he attended the prestigious Johanneum (school) in Hamburg.
 In the Easter term of 1795 he moved to the University of Jena where he studied Law and where contemporaries whom he got to know included Johann Erich von Berger, Johann Diederich Gries and Johann Friedrich Herbart.
 He also found time for frequent visits to the theatre in nearby Weimar, where he often encountered Goethe, already a celebrity, who made a great impression on Rist.
 An entry to the home of Schiller (who by this time was unwell and keeping out of the limelight) was also negotiated through well placed mutual acquaintances.

 After just a year, in 1796 Rist moved on from Jena to the University of Kiel where he pursued his studies and his networking.
 Those whose lectures he attended included August Christian Niemann and Dietrich Hermann Hegewisch.
 Like-minded new friends included Henrik Steffens.
 In 1797, invited by another of his student friends, he visited Copenhagen where he made the acquaintance of the Danish Finance Minister, Ernst Heinrich von Schimmelmann.
 This led to an appointment as von Schimmelmann's private secretary, a post he retained till 1801.
 (It is not clear that he ever graduated with a university degree.)